 We pay a premium to make sure our beer is made with the best ingredients.
 We start with the finest two-row 100% Prairie barley and five choice hop varietals.

-Our double-aged process is what finishes our brew giving you unparalleled smoothness.
+Our unique aging process is what finishes our brew, giving you unparalleled smoothness.

 When we say 'well-rounded' you might think we're talking about our latest brew.
 But, it takes a well-rounded, beer-loving master to make the best beer in Canada.